VisibleOverworldWildEncounters/Visible-Overworld-Wild-Encounters-V20/README.md

   - Remove overworld encounters on load/save and on map transfer
 - Overworld Lavender Town Ghosts Add-On
   - Shows ghost sprite for overworld encounters
-  - requires Lavender Town Ghosts Plugin
+  - full functionality when using additionally the original Lavender Town Ghosts Plugin https://www.pokecommunity.com/threads/lavender-town-ghosts-v18-1.441236/
   - You need to put a graphic, named "ghost.png", in your "/Graphics/Characters/" folder of your project.
 This graphic is not provided here, but maybe you can easily find some resource, for example search for "shiny missingNo [Ghost Form]".

 ### CHANGELOG